-SKS Manufacturing, Inc. business and/or real estate is currently FOR SALE.
+SKS Manufacturing, Inc. business is currently FOR SALE.

 Before the Thro-Mor Pump:

 In the late 1890’s, Uniontown native Emmitt Cleveland Ricks began to develop the business of manufacturing coke-drawing machines for local SW Pennsylvania coke yards.
 Under the company name “Rick’s Manufacturing and Supply”, he chose to manufacture the Covington Coke Drawing and Loading Machine, designed by the Covington Machine Company in Covington, Virginia.
 He found a home to cast his steel parts and build the machine by purchasing an old brick furnace foundry at the present address of 45 Miller Avenue in Uniontown, PA.
 As a supplier to the coal and steel industry, Mr. Rick’s coke machines followed the industry’s unending upward trend of the times in western Pennsylvania to become an extremely wealthy man.
 His machines were a great success.
 Each machine was boasted in print ads to be able to draw, screen, and load into rail cars the coke from 50 beehive ovens per day.
 Today, the company archives still hold photographs taken of his coke drawing machines at work, which were featured in “Coal Age” magazine in 1906.

 Opportunity “knocks” for the Thro-Mor Piston Pump: